Short and leveraged ETFs

 Leveraged ETFs amplify gains and losses relative to the underlying index.

-ETF Securities is one of the world’s leading exchange-traded product (ETP) providers and a pioneer in commodity ETPs.
+Wisdom Tree is one of the world’s leading exchange-traded product (ETP) providers and a pioneer in commodity ETPs.
 Their work in this asset class is complemented by a range of other investment solutions including currency and thematic equity ETPs.

 Short and leveraged ETFs are complex financial instruments that carry significant risks.
 They are generally designed for day traders and not suitable for investors who plan to hold them for more than one trading session.
 They are only suitable for experienced short-term investors who fully understand and accept these risks.
 These types of ETF can exaggerate market movements and can be extremely volatile.
 There is a risk that you could lose all or some of your money.
 Before investing in these instruments you should read the individual prospectus carefully.